Pashaster12/popupSlider.js/README.md

 - make the external config file;
 - change the makeup for the situations when the slider would be embedded;
 - asynchronous slider loading;
-- make an npm package/
+- make an npm package.